JoergS5/RepRapFirmware_robot/README.md

 # RepRapFirmware_robot
 only cpp, h and binaries

-based on RRF 3.5.0beta3.
+based on RRF 3.5.0beta3 (next build will be based on beta4).
 To compile, use all related projects which are tagged with this release number.

 Changes needed for compilation:
 - Config/Pins.h add a SUPPORT_ROBOT flag and set to 1